 - 1. Firmly grasping both ends of the otolith, make initial cut adjacent to the core. - 2.
-Hand grind additional material until core is visible.
+Hand grind additional material until core is visible. - 3.
+Mount otolith half with core on labeled slide.

-- 3. Mount otolith half with core on labeled slide. - 4.
-Place slide in chuck and section off remaining material. - 5.
+- 4. Place slide in chuck and section off remaining material. - 5.
 Place slide into precision grinder arm and adjust caliper to 0.5 mm.

 Enumeration of annuli in red snapper otolith sections can be challenging to inexperienced personnel.
-The problem encountered most often by readers is determining the position of the presumptive first opaque increment nearest the core (Figure 5.48).
-Due to a protracted spawning season (early May through late September) (Figure 5.49), there is assumed to be considerable variation in the distance from the core to the first opaque increment, which can appear as a diffuse "smudge."
-The increment may appear adjacent to the core region if the individual was spawned in the fall (Figure 5.50A) or may appear as an annuli outside the core if an individual was spawned in early summer (Figure 5.50B).
-The longevity of the species also increases the difficulty in obtaining accurate age estimates of older individuals.
-After age-10, red snapper somatic
+The problem encountered most often by readers is determining the position of the presumptive first opaque increment nearest the core (Figure 5.55).
+Wilson and Neiland (2001) validated the annuli deposition using marginal increment analysis from December through June.
+Due to a protracted spawning season (early May through late September) (Figure 5.56), there is assumed to be considerable variation in the distance from the core to the first opaque increment, which can appear as a diffuse 'smudge.'
+The increment may appear adjacent to the core region if the fish was spawned in the fall (Figure 5.57A) or may appear as an annuli outside the core if a fish was spawned in early summer (Figure 5.57B).
+The longevity of the species also increases the difficulty in obtaining accurate age estimates of older fish.
+After age-10, red snapper somatic growth slows dramatically and is reflected by a decrease in the accretion rate in the otolith.
+The opaque rings will appear much closer together with distance from the otolith core (Figure 5.58).

-Figure 5.48 Section from the sagittal otolith of an age-3 red snapper showing first annuli as a diffuse opaque zone (reflected light).
+Figure 5.55 Section from the sagittal otolith of an age-3 red snapper showing first annuli as a diffuse opaque zone (reflected light).